ProMed: Shapley Information Gain Guided Reinforcement Learning for Proactive Medical LLMs: Implementation Details

-\textbf{Evaluation Protocol.} We adopt accuracy as the primary evaluation metric to objectively assess the correctness of final answers.
+We adopt accuracy as the primary evaluation metric to objectively assess the correctness of final answers.
 During evaluation, we report the mean and standard deviation of the accuracy metric via bootstrap resampling over prediction outputs, following standard practices to measure performance variability.

-\textbf{Baselines.} For existing baselines, we follow the best practices reported in their original papers to ensure fair comparisons.
+Metric details are as follows: \begin{itemize}[leftmargin=*,noitemsep,topsep=2pt] \item \textbf{Exact Match (EM) for Multiple-Choice Questions.} To evaluate LLMs on multi-task medical multiple-choice questions, we instruct models to provide only the correct answer and adopt the widely used \textbf{Exact Match (EM)} metric~\cite{jiang-etal-2025-hykge,ding20243ds}.
+An answer is considered correct if it exactly matches all entries in the ground truth.
+EM is computed as: